openstack-archive/wsme/doc/types.rst

             p = Person()
             assert p.name is Unset

-        This allow the protocol to make a clear distinction between null values that will be transmitted, and unset values that will not be transmitted.
+        This allows the protocol to make a clear distinction between null values that will be transmitted, and unset values that will not be transmitted.

-        For input values, it allows the code to know if the values were, or not, sent by the caller.
+        For input values, it allows the code to know if the values were, or were not, sent by the caller.

-    -   When 2 complex types refers to each other, their names can be used as datatypes to avoid adding attributes afterwards:
+    -   When 2 complex types refer to each other, their names can be used as datatypes to avoid adding attributes afterwards:

         ::